api gateway as a service · open beta

 Localhost to public HTTPS

-The CLI opens a tunnel and gives your local API a stable public URL.
-Test webhooks, demo to a client, integrate before you deploy.
+The CLI gives your local API a stable public URL.
+Test webhooks, demo, integrate before you deploy.

 cors